johnbillion/wp-json-schemas/packages/wp-types/readme.md

 * WordPress PHP objects such as `WP_Post`, `WP_Term`, and `WP_User`
 * WordPress REST API responses such as from `/wp/v2/posts` and `/wp/v2/users`
-* Allowed values for several of their properties
+* Various property types and allowed values of both

 ## What's included?